SuLab/mark2cure/README.md

 In [3]: t.mtc.notify_workers(['A2SHY0YV9UW6SC'], "Software glitch, additional HITs available", "Hi – I first wanted to thank you for going through the HITs.
 Secondly, I wanted to apologize because I accidentally cut you short at ~25 documents.
 We actually had 30 more available per user or so which you were cut short from because of a software glitch.
 If you would like, I updated our software so you have access to the remaining HITS.
 Thanks again!
 Best, Max")

+[done] Next button tooltip for encouragement on disabled state [done] auto-remove after unselect. add text- 'unclick to remove alert' [done] Alert template changes
+  * miss = plz note you messed up
+  * contains = plz make sure to include all. if answer key items is contains
+  * overlap = plz make sure to refine select

+[done]
+3rd documetn show the title, and the abstract in two parts 4th document show the title and abstract at the same time